AbcAeffchen/SepaDocumentor/README.md

 There are two files that can be generated: File Routing Slip and Control Lists.

 ### File Routing Slip
 The File Routing Slip contains a summary of the SEPA file.
-This contains the user name of the creator and ID of the file, the number of transactions and the sum of the transferred money and some more information.
+This contains the username of the creator and ID of the file, the number of transactions and the sum of the transferred money and some more information.